michaeljones/community-bot/README.md

 # Community Bot

+This is home to an idea to build a bot that can help communities of users maintain Github projects in a communal manner with the aim of making them resistant to being abandoned and unmaintained.

+Ideally it would reach a standard where it would become the preferred avenue for maitaining a project even for quite activity involved project owners.

 ## Ideas

 - Support dictator.
 The original project owner should be able to automatically pass or veto any